 As a service to the community, MidMichigan Health has published a COVID-19 informational hotline with a reminder of CDC guidelines and recommendations.
+Staff is also available to help answer community questions Monday through Friday from 8 a.m. to 5 p.m.
 The hotline can be reached toll-free at (800) 445-7356 or (989) 794-7600.

 The following FAQs, with input by the The Centers for Disease Control and Prevention, help to answer common questions related to the virus.

 COVID-19 is a disease caused by a newly identified coronavirus called SARS-CoV-2.
 We are closely monitoring and following guidance from the World Health Organization and Centers for Disease Control and Prevention, and are in close contact with state and local health authorities.
 According to the Centers for Disease Control and Prevention, human coronaviruses are common throughout the world and usually cause mild to moderate illness in people.
 This new virus is a public health concern because it is newly identified with much still unknown about it.
 It also is now widely community spread.

 The virus is thought to spread mainly from person-to-person.
 Specifically, the spread can occur between people who are in close contact with one another (within about 6 feet) or through respiratory droplets produced when an infected person coughs or sneezes.
 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.
 The spread also can occur from contact with infected surfaces or objects.

 In addition, it may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spreads